nmeri17/suphle-docs/src/docs/v1/middleware/index.md

 #### Attaching middleware to routes

-Route-based middleware binding is defined on route collection using the `MiddlewareRegistry::tagPatterns` method.
+Route-based middleware binding is defined by overidding our route collection's `_assignMiddleware` method with a binding to the registry it receives as argument.

 A sample of such binding will look like this:

 ```php